Why study this course

 The range of modules in year one is designed to stimulate your interest in physics while giving you a sound foundation upon which to build in later years.
 At the end of the first year, you may continue with your original degree programme of choice or choose another of our single honours physics and astronomy degrees.

-You will study core modules worth 100 credits and two optional 10-credit modules.
+You will study core modules worth 110 credits and an optional 10-credit module.

 |Module title||Module code||Credits|